daudix/daudix.one/content/blog/website-rewrite-in-zola/index.md

 ### Look and Feel

-Almost every single style and template has been reworked, resulting in a much nicer look and feel, some notable ones are:
+Almost every single style and template has been reworked, resulting in a much nicer look and feel, some that I can remember:

 - Brand new navigation bar!
 - Primary color is now used to tint the background (bye boring gray!)